 - Trading In/Selling

 Got old gadgets or electronics lying around?
 Or are you intending to upgrade and won’t need the old one?
 You might as well trade it in when this is the case, it’ll give you cash towards the replacement.
-Some phones, tablets and similar items still have high value when they’re 12-24 months old, so the potential to grab a nice chunk of cash does exist.
+Some phones, tablets, and similar items still have high value when they’re 12-24 months old, so the potential to grab a nice chunk of cash does exist.
 As long as you’re buying from the same place, you can go for a trade option rather than selling for cash.
 This will get you more money, the catch is you have to spend it in that store – it’s in the form of store credit.
+So if you do want to sell it for the full amount you may want to use companies like Backflip to do this with to make sure you have the funds.

 - Cashback Sites